emberjs/rfcs/text/0000-nested-save.md

   1. Handling the save lifecycle for saved nested objects and
   2. Assigning ids to saved nested objects during create.

+## 1. Handling the save lifecycle for saved nested objects

-The nested object lifecycle is managed by entangling the nested object with the promise for saving the parent object.
+Currently, evif your serializer saves multiple records The nested object lifecycle is managed by entangling the nested object with the promise for saving the parent object.

 Assigning ids from the server is handled by having the store generate client ids when the child objects are entangled with their parent object's save promise,